Strategy is the Best Security.

 - Broaden their understanding of cybersecurity and privacy through comprehensive consideration of technology and policy, including economic, human, legal, organizational, and socio-political factors

 - Address privacy concerns such as cyber intelligence, data privacy, and internet governance

 - Develop a principled, forward-looking framework to protect organizations against cyber threats

-- Understand the security and privacy implications of emerging technologies, such as big data, cloud computing, mobile computing, social networks, the internet of things, and Web 2.0 applications
+- Understand the security and privacy implications of emerging technologies, such as big data, cloud computing, mobile computing, social networks, and the internet of things

 - Gain proficiency in identifying vulnerabilities, anticipating attacks, using monitoring tools, and developing defensive strategies